 95871.
 Disposition of Allowances from Vintage Year 2021 and Beyond.

 Allowance Price Containment Reserve.
 The Executive Officer shall transfer the number of California GHG allowances from budget years 2021 to 2031 to the Allowance Price Containment Reserve as specified in Table 8-2.
+The Executive Officer shall transfer the number of California GHG allowances from budget years 2031 through 2045 to the Allowance Price Containment Reserve as specified in Table 8-3.

 Advance Auction.
 The Executive Officer shall transfer 10 percent of the allowances from budget years 2021 and beyond to the Auction Holding Account.